 8. How Many Years To Become A Psychotherapist?

-To become a Psychotherapist, you require obtaining registration with PACFA.
-For this, you must complete a 3-year bachelor's and 2-year masters of psychotherapy degree in Australia.
+To become a Psychotherapist, you require to obtain registration with PACFA.
+For this, you must complete a 3-year bachelor's and 2-year master's of psychotherapy degree in Australia.

 Thus, it can take a minimum of 5 years to become a Psychotherapist in Australia.